Jusas/sd2/Docs/checklist.md

 ## Deving

-- Run migration script when domain models change
+- Run migration script when domain models or their configurations change

+## Deployment

+- Run migrations
+- Deploy